Probing multipolar order in the candidate altermagnet MnF$_2$ through the elastocaloric effect under strain

 This change in ECE magnitude can be attributed to the AM term in the free energy, i.e., is a consequence of $\lambda$.
 The change in $\eta_{xy}$ with $\mu_0 H_z$ at fixed $\varepsilon_{xy}$ directly reflects the entropy accumulation at the critical point ($\varepsilon_{xy} \mu_0 H_z\,=\,0$, $T_c$).
-For finite $\mu_0 H_z$, the critical endpoint becomes strain-controlled, enforcing a symmetric entropy landscape around the maximum at $\varepsilon_{xy}\,=\,0$ (see inset of Fig.~\ref{fig:3}).
-Consequently, the ECE contribution is negative for compressive strain and grows with increasing $\mu_0 H_z$, as the field effectively renders $\lambda$ field-dependent.
+For finite $\mu_0 H_z$, the critical endpoint becomes strain controlled, enforcing a symmetric entropy landscape around the maximum at $\varepsilon_{xy}\,=\,0$ (see the inset in Fig.~\ref{fig:3}).
+Consequently, the ECE contribution is negative for compressive strain and grows with increasing $\mu_0 H_z$, as the field effectively renders $\lambda$ field dependent.
 Importantly, the ECE magnitude related to the AM term $\lambda$ can reach experimentally resolvable magnitudes even for moderate $\lambda$, since the Grüneisen parameter $\Gamma_{xy}\,=\,\eta_{xy}/T$ is expected to nearly diverge \cite{Bartosch10} at a finite-$T$ critical endpoint due to the entropy accumulation.

-Next, to gain insight into the microscopic origin and magnitude of $\lambda$, we link it to the piezomagnetic (PZM) response obtained from first-principles DFT calculations (see Fig.~\ref{fig:4}\,(a) and (b)).
-Spin-group analysis allows only one PZM response to be non-zero without spin-orbit coupling, given by $M_z = -\partial f / \partial B_z = \lambda \mu_B \Phi \varepsilon_{xy}$ (see End Matter, Sec.\,\ref{sec:PZM}).
+Next, to gain insight into the microscopic origin and magnitude of $\lambda$, we link it to the piezomagnetic (PZM) response obtained from first-principles DFT calculations [see Figs.~\ref{fig:4}\,(a) and \ref{fig:4}\,(b)].
+Spin-group analysis allows only one PZM response to be nonzero without spin-orbit coupling, given by $M_z = -\partial f / \partial B_z = \lambda \mu_B \Phi \varepsilon_{xy}$ (see End Matter, Sec.\,\ref{sec:PZM}).
 Using that by convention $\Phi \approx 1$ deep in the ordered state, we estimate $\lambda$ from the calculated PZM response.